 Hannah from Adventure Travel Family says that bringing some of your kids favourite non-perishable snacks from home such as dried fruit sweets or cereal will help ease them into the new foods at you holiday destination.

 As well as remembering snacks and things to keep your children entertained on the flight, Suzy from Our Bucket List Lives says to try and travel in the middle of the day and also try book somewhere with a balcony so you’ve got somewhere to sit while your kids sleep.
-She also says to check what extras you can take on the plan
+She also says to check what extras you can take on the plane

 as airlines often allow you to take a car seat or buggy at no extra cost.